Professional dog trainers tell me it’s more important to tire out my dog mentally vs. physically.

 When I used to volunteer to take shelter dogs to adoption events, I enjoyed handling the most “challenging” dogs with bad reputations.
 They were always well behaved for me, not because I’m an amazing trainer but because I took them running right before the event!

 These dogs showed no sign of obedience skills, but they could behave in public simply because they’d had a chance to burn off some stress and energy.
+I don’t mean running them to exhaustion, I mean just running with them for 30 minutes.

 We spent a week with family on their ranch and camping in the mountains.
 Remy got to be off leash the majority of the time.
 We hiked for 10 miles, and he got to run and play with other dogs.
 Simply, he got to be a dog without the limitations of city life.